 If you know how to set SMART goals for recovery, you are one-third of the way to addiction recovery.
 Sobriety is difficult in itself.
 Fortunately, there are tangible and workable ways to go through the drug addiction recovery process one careful step at a time.

-Setting SMART goals will help you achieve sobriety.
+Setting SMART recovery goals will help you achieve sobriety.
 SMART means Specific, Measurable, Achievable, Relevant, and Time-bound goals that will help you stay within your target.
-Setting actionable short-term objectives are feasible baby steps to rehabilitation and healing.
+Setting actionable short-term objectives are feasible baby step to rehabilitation and healing.

 S is for Specific